yanxian0924/DPLA_metadata/dpla/profiles/README.md

 -collectionData files contain statistics about a Collection.
 These are the small files.

+-provderInfo (sic) files contain information about how many dataProviders contribute to a Provider.
+These are tiny files.

 ## collProfile Files
 collProfile files have the following structure:
 ```